- Current PhD Students

 The International Center's Financial Resources site has information for international students on loans, scholarships, grants and fellowships, emergency funding, employment and tax information, bank information and general finance tips.

 How can I get a letter that verifies my status as a student at Scripps or a letter indicating my stipend or tuition information?

 Letters asking for funding and financial information can be found online here (requires login).
-For general verification of your enrollment at Scripps for other purposes, contact Adam at the Department Office.
+For general verification of your enrollment at Scripps for other purposes, contact Maureen at the Department Office.